PUBLIC ART: Billboard on Shaw by Nadya KwandibensApril 21, 2023 - August 3, 2023

 This program is made possible through the generous support of Partners in Art and Scotiabank CONTACT Photography Festival, and Native Women in the Arts.
 Critical Distance gratefully acknowledges funding support from the Ontario Arts Council, an agency of the Government of Ontario.

-Image: Nadya Kwandibens, Shiibaashka’igan: Honouring the Sacred Jingle Dress, 2019.
-Critical Distance billboard at Artscape Youngplace, 2023.
+Image: Nadya Kwandibens, Shiibaashka’igan: Honouring the Sacred Jingle Dress (2019), 2023.
+8 x 8 foot billboard at 180 Shaw Street in Toronto’s West Queen West neighbourhood.
 Photo: Toni Hafkenscheid.

 About the Curator(s)